wemersonrv/laravel-custom-rules/README.md

     'mobile_br' => 'Invalid mobile number.', // The show is yours, do as you want!
     'landline_br' => 'Invalid landline number.',
-    'cep' => 'The :attribute must be a valid Brazilian ZIP Code (CEP).', ];
+    'cep' => 'The :attribute must be a valid Brazilian ZIP Code (CEP).', 'mac_address' => 'The :attribute must be a valid MAC address', ];

 $validator = \Validator::make($request->all(), $rules, $errorMsgs);